 One Day in Sarajevo Itinerary

 We’ve spent all day mostly inside exploring historic homes and museums, so as the sun starts to descend, let’s get some of that fresh air on a walking tour!
-The Story of Sarajevo Tour will take you to some of the most fascinating parts of the city, from the famous open air market from the Ottoman Empire to memorials to those who died during the Siege of Sarajevo.
+This tour will take you to some of the most fascinating parts of the city, from the famous open air market from the Ottoman Empire to memorials to those who died during the Siege of Sarajevo.

 1) Franz Ferdinand and Sophie